 Once upon a time, China eagerly bought recyclables from all over the world.
 Not anymore.
 It had to put too much of what it bought in its own landfills.
-People elsewhere in the world didn’t know how to recycle.
 In January 2018, it clamped down and refused to accept any more shipments that failed to meet stringent requirements.
-That sparked a worldwide recycling crisis.
+That decision, which came after years of warning, upended recycling worldwide.

 We can’t blame China.
 Many of the facilities that sort and bale our recyclables had as much as a 25% contamination rate.
 In other words, a quarter of the product they sold was either sorted into the wrong bale or didn’t belong in recycling in the first place.
 The Chinese had to send it to their own landfills.